-Healthcare providers sometimes give ribose intravenously (by IV) as part of an imaging procedure used to measure the extent of damaged heart muscle in people with coronary artery disease.
-Ribose has also been used intravenously in patients with MAD to prevent symptoms such as cramping, pain, and stiffness.
+Healthcare providers sometimes give ribose through the vein (by IV) as part of a procedure used to measure the extent of damaged heart muscle in people with coronary artery disease.

 How does it work?Ribose is an energy source that the body makes from food.
 There is some evidence that supplemental ribose might prevent muscle fatigue in people with genetic disorders that prevent sufficient energy production by the body.
 It might provide extra energy to the heart during exercise in people with heart disease.

 - Clogged heart arteries (coronary artery disease).
 Giving ribose through the vein (by IV) seems to improve the heart's ability to contract in people with coronary artery disease.
 Taking ribose by mouth seems to be effective for decreasing chest pain and improving the heart's ability to manage low blood flow in people with coronary artery disease.

 - Congestive heart failure (CHF).
 Taking ribose by mouth seems to improve quality of life and some measures of heart function in people with congestive heart failure.

 - Athletic performance.
 Taking ribose by mouth, alone or with other supplements, does not seem to improve power, muscle strength, or athletic performance in trained or untrained people.

 - A genetic disorder called McArdle's disease.
 Taking ribose by mouth does not appear to improve exercise ability in people with McArdle's disease.

 - Chronic fatigue syndrome (CFS).
 Some early research shows that taking ribose by mouth might improve energy, sleep, and sense of well-being in people with chronic fatigue syndrome.